U.S. Agency for Global Media Fellowship Program

 - Have a minimum post-secondary GPA of 3.0 on a 4.0 scale

-- Be able to work a minimum of 20hrs per week for the duration of the fellowship
+- Be able to work full-time (40 hours per week) for the duration of the internship

 - Have a confirmed interest in working with USAGM

-During this 15-week Spring program, you will intern a minimum of 20hrs per week.
+During this full-time 10-week Summer and 15-week Fall program, you will intern five days per week.
 Assignments may be in-person, fully virtual or hybrid, depending on the office in which you are placed.

 Various professional development sessions will be available to enhance fellows’ knowledge and marketability.
 The Washington Center (TWC) organizes hands-on experiences to prepare you for career growth including resume review & cover letter writing, LinkedIn review and interviewing & pitching yourself.
 TWC also organizes networking opportunities during and has highly active alumni networks of which you will be a part.

 This is a fully funded program sponsored by USAGM.
 Sponsorship covers the cost of the program, housing (if needed) and roundtrip travel to and from the internship site city.
 You will be responsible for daily expenses (such as meals), however, USAGM may cover the cost of commuting expenses.
 A stipend of $2,550 to $5,550 (depending on housing needs) will be provided to help alleviate these expenses.